LINBIT/windrbd/README.md

 ================

-WinDRBD is a port of Linbit's Distributed Replicated Block Device Linux driver to Linux.
+WinDRBD is a port of Linbit's Distributed Replicated Block Device Linux driver to Microsoft Windows.
 Technically it is a thin emulation layer that maps Linux specific kernel API calls to the Microsoft Windows NT Kernel API.

 DRBD itself is used to build High Availability clusters by replicating contents of one block device over a network to (up to 31) other nodes.